the Creative Commons Attribution 4.0 License.

 The MC-Aus region has been found to have the largest aerosol response to removal of coral-reef-derived DMS across the globe.
 This is unsurprising given that this region has the highest density of coral reefs in the world.
 Over other coral reef regions, the effects of coral-reef-derived DMS are quickly diluted by other influencing factors, such as anthropogenic aerosol sources.
 Significant decreases in the free-running ensemble's small size aerosol (both number and mass) are found over the MC-Aus region when coral-reef-derived DMS is removed.
 For the larger sized aerosols, small, generally insignificant decreases in sulfate mass are found, while little change in number is noted.
 The nudged simulation shows a more consistent small decrease across all aerosol fields and seasons.
 The decreases in aerosol have cumulatively led to an insignificant decrease in SON of AOD in the MC-Aus region and a significant decrease of AOD over QLD.
 No significant or robust changes were detected in other seasons.

-Despite the weak AOD response over the MC-Aus region, a significant reduction in SWTOA,CS of 0.11 W m−2 was found for SON in the free-running ensemble and is attributed, in part, to the reduction of aerosol (despite its statistical insignificance) in the region.
+Despite the weak AOD response over the MC-Aus region, a significant reduction in SW of −0.11 W m−2 was found for SON in the free-running ensemble and is attributed, in part, to the reduction of aerosol (despite its statistical insignificance) in the region.
 This decrease is greater than the equivalent decrease in the nudged simulations.
 Much smaller (or no) reductions were found in all other seasons.
-In contrast to the nudged simulations, the free-running SON reduction in SWTOA,CS does not directly translate to similar increases in SWSurf,CS as expected.
-The most likely explanation is that interaction of shortwave radiation with water vapour causes the opposite SWSurf,CS effect, which is itself a result of complex meteorological feedbacks.
+In contrast to the nudged simulations, the free-running SON reduction in SW does not directly translate to similar increases in SW as expected.
+The most likely explanation is that interaction of shortwave radiation with water vapour causes the opposite SW effect, which is itself a result of complex meteorological feedbacks.
 The response of water vapour could not be confidently attributed to changes in aerosol (as opposed to model variability between ensemble members), and the direct effects at the top of the atmosphere are found to be weak.
 For these reasons, this work concludes that no robust direct aerosol effects can be confidently associated with coral-reef-derived DMS.

 We have found little to no evidence of indirect aerosol effects in any region in response to coral reef DMS.
 This is unsurprising given the small and insignificant changes found in the CDN and also the results of Fiddes et al. (2018), where few indirect effects were observed outside of the clean marine regions of the Southern Hemisphere mid-latitudes.
 However, it may also be a result of the lack of coupling between the convective scheme and aerosol in the model.
 Coral reefs, by nature, are located in tropical regions that are dominated by convective processes.
 Hence, it is possible that no indirect effects were found in this work simply because such effects are only allowed to occur in the large-scale scheme, which is not particularly active in the regions of interest.

-How convection may interact with changes in aerosol is currently a large source of uncertainty (Tao et al.2012).
+How convection may interact with changes in aerosol is currently a large source of uncertainty (Tao et al., 2012).
 Aerosol-induced convective invigoration theories suggest that with less aerosol, CDN would rain out more quickly, reducing the amount of latent heat release caused by condensation, thus inhibiting convection.
-This mechanism has been found in both simulations and observations with respect to increased anthropogenic ultrafine aerosol over the Amazon invigorating deep convection (Fan et al.2018).
+This mechanism has been found in both simulations and observations with respect to increased anthropogenic ultrafine aerosol over the Amazon invigorating deep convection (Fan et al., 2018).
 However, Nishant et al. (2019) have demonstrated that while satellite observations correlate high aerosol loading to increased convection, the presence of aerosol may not be the cause of convective activity due to the co-variation of aerosol–wind and wind–cloud processes.
 Fan et al. (2016) summarise that the influence of aerosol on convection is highly dependent on different kinds of convective systems (e.g. the trigger mechanism, whether it is a super cell) and the environment (e.g. wind shear, cloud base temperature).
 The studies discussed above and the results of this work indicate that tropical aerosol interaction with climate is far from linear and requires significantly more work to integrate both the convective and large-scale responses in climate modelling.

 Interestingly, this study has found some unexpected changes in convective processes, via dynamical mechanisms, including a significant increase of 10.9 % in convective rainfall over QLD, attributed to suppressed downwards motion in the region.
 However, low confidence is given to the physical cause (weak direct radiative effects) of the changes in vertical motion in this study.

 It should be noted that the weak direct effects discussed above consider clear-sky processes only.
 The changes in convective processes result in significant changes in high-cloud fraction.
-Increased cloud cover subsequently has large impacts on the all-sky radiation response (decreased SWSurf), overwhelming any clear-sky responses.
+Increased cloud cover subsequently has large impacts on the all-sky radiation response (decreased SW↓Surf), overwhelming any clear-sky responses.
 This again highlights the complexity of the system and issues a warning to the oversimplification, or perhaps more appropriately, the lack of detailed understanding surrounding the current limitations of aerosol effects in climate models, especially as aerosol schemes are more routinely used in climate models.

 The tool used for this work, ACCESS-UKCA, is able to provide detailed diagnostics of the DMS–climate system; however, important model limitations remain.
 By conducting a global study, a limitation of this work is the model resolution, both with respect to model time steps (hourly) and output (monthly), as well as spatial resolution.
 Higher resolution aerosol–cloud interaction studies have been planned with respect to coral-reef-derived DMS to address this issue.
 In addition, by allowing the model to run freely, disentangling responses due to coral-reef-derived DMS as opposed to internal model variability has been difficult.
 While an effort to resolve this problem has been made by creating a seven-member ensemble (limited by computer resources) and comparing to nudged simulations, there remains a significant likelihood that some of the results presented in the work are purely from internal model variability.
 Despite this difficulty, we suggest that future aerosol–climate interaction studies use a large enough ensemble to reduce the signal due to internal variability and that significant analysis of the dynamical aspects of any aerosol response is performed to ensure a robust physical mechanism is found explaining meteorological changes.
 Double-call radiation diagnostics can also be a useful tool in this instance to diagnose model feedbacks if computer resources permit.

-Further limitations of this model are the underlying biases in clouds and radiation (Fiddes et al.2018) and the lack of representation of some microphysical processes, which can have important effects on how aerosols interact with the climate.
+Further limitations of this model are the underlying biases in clouds and radiation (Fiddes et al., 2018) and the lack of representation of some microphysical processes, which can have important effects on how aerosols interact with the climate.
 In particular we note the single-moment cloud microphysics used in this version of ACCESS places a limitation on the modelling of indirect aerosol effects, despite the double-moment aerosol scheme.
-Of note, evaluation performed in Fiddes et al. (2018) showed that ACCESS-UKCA significantly underestimated cloud fractions at all levels, which led to overestimated SWTOA.
-The responses found here in cloud and radiation are well within the model uncertainties reported in the literature and are smaller than the model biases themselves (found in Fiddes et al.2018).
+Of note, evaluation performed in Fiddes et al. (2018) showed that ACCESS-UKCA significantly underestimated cloud fractions at all levels, which led to overestimated SW↑TOA.
+The responses found here in cloud and radiation are well within the model uncertainties reported in the literature and are smaller than the model biases themselves (found in Fiddes et al., 2018).
 In effect, improved model representation of the climate system may have a larger impact on the energy balance than the small perturbation applied in this work.
-The sensitivity of global climate models to changes in model structure has been highlighted recently, where new-generation models reportedly have a higher climate sensitivity than previously, in part due to improved representation of cloud feedbacks (Zelinka et al.2020).
+The sensitivity of global climate models to changes in model structure has been highlighted recently, where new-generation models reportedly have a higher climate sensitivity than previously, in part due to improved representation of cloud feedbacks (Zelinka et al., 2020).

 The results presented here indicate that although the loss of coral-reef-derived DMS may have small impacts on nucleation- and Aitken-mode aerosol, the end result is not as straightforward as the aerosol effect theory suggests.
 This complexity is highlighted by the difference between the nudged simulations and the free ensemble, where in the latter, the impact of changing meteorology in response to a weak direct effect has subsequent impacts on the radiation budget often opposing what was expected.
 These results also demonstrate how interdependent this system is and suggests that not explicitly resolving all aspects of the DMS–climate cycle (chemistry, aerosol, dynamics, clouds, radiation, etc.) may result in misleading findings.
 These results further highlight the costs and benefits of the two modelling methods (free versus nudged simulation) when trying to separate climate responses from climate variability.